slsa-framework/slsa/docs/spec/draft/source-requirements.md

 Activities conducted on the SCP SHOULD be attributed to authenticated identities.

+#### Branches

+If the repository supports multiple branches, the organization MUST indicate which branches are intended for consumption.

+##### Continuity

+For all branches intended for consumption, it MUST be possible to view the ordered prior states of a source.
+Exceptions are allowed via the [safe expunging process](#safe-expunging-process).

+### Level 2: Source Provenance Attestations

+Summary:
+A consumer can ask the SCP for everything it knows about a specific revision of a repository.
+The information is provided in a standardized format.

+Intended for:
+Organizations that want strong guarantees and auditability of their change management processes.

+Benefits:
+Provides reliable information to policy enforcement tools.

+Requirements:

+#### Source provenance attestations

+Source attestations are associated with the revision identifier delivered to consumers.
+They are a statement of fact from the perspective of the SCP.
+They contain information about how a specific revision was created and how it came to exist in its present context.

+For example, if a consumer is authorized to access source on a particular branch, they MUST be able to fetch the source attestation documents for revisions in the history of that branch.

+It is possible that an SCP can make no provenance claims about a particular revision.
+For example, this would happen if the revision was created on another SCP.

-#### Trusted revision process
+#### Change management process

-There exists a trusted mechanism for modifying the source pointed-to by a [branch](#definitions).
+The repo must define how the content of a [branch](#definitions) is allowed to change.
 It MUST NOT be possible to modify the content of a branch without following the documented process.

 An example of a revision process could be: all proposed changes MUST be pre-approved by code experts before being included on a protected branch in git.

 The revision process MUST specify the branch a contributor is proposing to update.

-### Level 2: Provenance

-Summary: A consumer can ask the SCP for everything it knows about a specific revision of a repository.
-The information is provided in a standardized format.

-Intended for: Organizations that want strong guarantees and auditability of their change management processes.

-Benefits: Provides reliable information to policy enforcement tools.

-Requirements:

-#### Source provenance attestation

-Source attestations are associated with the revision identifier delivered to consumers and are a record of everything the SCP knows about the revision's creation process.

-For example, if you perform a `git clone` operation, a consumer MUST be able to fetch the source attestation documents using the commit id at the tip of the checked-out branch.

-Failure of the SCP to return source attestations for the commit id is the same as saying the revision was not known to have been produced on the SCP.

-#### Trusted revision process requirements

 The change management tool MUST provide at a minimum:

 ##### Strong Authentication

-The strongly authenticated identity used to login to the SCP MUST be used for the generation of source provenance attestations.
+A strongly-authenticated identity MUST be used for the generation of source provenance attestations.
+The SCP MUST declare which forms of identity it considers to be trustworthy for this purpose.
-This is typically the identity used to push to a git server.
+For cloud-based SCPs, this will typically be the identity used to push to a git server.

 Other forms of identity MAY be included as informational.
-Examples include a git commit "author" and "committer" and a gpg signature's "user id."
+Examples include a git commit's "author" and "committer" fields and a gpg signature's "user id."
 These forms of identity are user-provided and not typically verified by the source provenance attestation issuer.

 See [source roles](#source-roles).